rolling-scopes-school/js-fe-course-en/tasks/shelter/README.md

 - The font color and background are the same as the menu in the _header_ block.
 - The area that protrudes beyond 320px must be dimmed.
 The dimming property is described in the Figma layout design.
 - The same rules for activity and inactivity apply to elements as they do to menus on a larger screen width.
 For example, clicking on `Contacts` should take us to the _Footer_ block, and the menu should close.
-- When you open the menu, the menu icon itself rotates 90 degrees.
-There should be a rotate animation.
-The vertical scroll must become inactive.
+- When the menu is opened, the menu icon is rotated 90 degrees.
+There should be an animation of icon rotation.
+The vertical scrollbar should become inactive.
-- If you click outside the menu boundaries, on a darkened area, or on the button with the menu burger icon, the menu must move back in.
+- If you click outside the menu boundaries, on a darkened area, or on the button with the burger menu icon, the menu should move back in.
 A slide-out animation must be present.
 - When closing the menu, the menu icon itself rotates back 90 degrees.
-There must be a rotate animation (rotate).
-Vertical scroll must become active again.
+There should be an animation of icon rotation.
+The vertical scroll must become active again.
-- Logo in the burger menu is duplicated with the main.
+- Logo on the burger menu is duplicated from the main one.
 It is allowed to make the page logo disappear or be moved to its place in the burger menu when the burger menu is opened.

 #### Popup

-- A popup is a modal window, a separate element that pops up on top of the page when you click anywhere on the card describing a particular pet, and is centered.
+- A popup is a modal window, a separate element that pops up on top of the page when you click anywhere on the card describing a particular pet and is centered.
 The rest of the page is dimmed.
 The color of the shadow, the shape of the popup, and the button to close it are defined in the Figma layout design.
 - The vertical scroll should become inactive when the popup is opened.
 - Nothing happens when you click on the popup window (block).
 - When you click outside the popup boundaries, on a darkened area, or on a button with a cross, the popup and the darkening should disappear.